 How effectively does your healthcare organization protect and secure ePHI?
-Not at all effectively—unless your organization is the rare exception.

 The truth is that most healthcare organizations violate at least some aspect of the HIPAA Security Rule, putting both patient data and HIPAA compliance at risk.
 Healthcare, in fact, is one of the top five industries targeted by cybercriminals.